 How do I decide what birth control method to use?

 This is a personal choice based on your health, your body, and how often you want to use/replace birth control.
 You might want to consider the following questions when choosing a method:

 - How does the method work?

-- Do I want to see a health care provider to get it?
+- Do I need to see a healthcare provider to get it?

 - How well does the method work to prevent pregnancy?